-ECTS credits balance CONTACT

-Form of classes Number of hours ECTS points

-1. Lectures 15, ECTS 0.60

-2. Classes 30, ECTS 1.20

-3. Participation in the consultation.

-2, ECTS 0.08

-4. Exam 2, ECTS 0.08

-Total contact time: 49 hours 1.96 pts.
-ECTS

-NON-CONTACT

-Form of classes Number of hours ECTS points

-1. Preparation to quarter aud.
-10, ECTS 0.40

-2. Preparation for lab quarters 16, ECTS 0.64

-3. Studying the letters.
-20, ECTS 0.80

-4. Preparation project, 15, ECTS 0.60

-5. Preparation for the exam 15, ECTS 0.60

-Total contact: 76 hours 3.04 points ECTS

-Workload related to classes requiring the Participation in lectures - 15 hours

-direct participation of an academic teacher Participation in classes - 30 hours

-Participation in consultations - 2 hours

-Participation in the exam - 2 hours

-Total 49 hours which is 1.96 points.
-ECTS

-Relation of course learning outcomes to the K1-ZI_W02

-learning outcomes of the field of study K2-ZI_W03

-S1-ZI_U01

-S2-ZI_U03

-S3- ZI_U09

-SC1- ZI_K01
+ECTS credits balance The grade for the project is 20% of the weight of passing the course.The exam grade is 60% of the weight of completing the subjectFinal grade 60%+20+20%= 100%CONTACTForm of classes Number of hoursECTS points1.
+Lectures15,2.
+Classes30,ECTS 1.20 3.
+Participation in the consultation.2,4.
+Exam2,5.
+ECTS 0.086.
+Exam7.
+ECTS 0.087.
+ECTS 0.08 NON-CONTACTForm of classesNumber of hoursECTS points1.
+Preparation to quarter aud.10,ECTS 0.402.
+Preparation for lab quarters16,ECTS 0.643.
+Studying the letters.20,ECTS 0.804.
+Preparation project,15,ECTS 0.605.
+Preparation for the exam15,ECTS 0.60 Total contact:76 hours3.04 points ECTS Workload related to classes requiring the direct participation of an academic teacher Participation in lectures - 15 hours Participation in classes - 30 hours Participation in consultations - 2 hours Participation in the exam - 2 hours Total 49 hours which is 1.96 points.
+ECTS Relation of course learning outcomes to the learning outcomes of the field of study K1-ZI_W02 K2-ZI_W03 S1-ZI_U01 S2-ZI_U03 S3- ZI_U09 SC1- ZI_K01

-The name of the field study Management and Production Engineering Course title Design of food products Language English Type of the course obligatory Level of study Second-cycle studies Form of study S - full time Year of study I Semester of study 1 Number of ECTS credits (contact/non- 5 (1.96/3.04) contact) , Academic title/degree, name and surname of Professor Marian K. Panasiewicz the person responsible for the course Didactic unit offering a course Department of Food Engineering and Machines Objective of the course The aim of the subject "Designing food products" is to familiarize students with the stages of food product design from the creation of an idea to serial production and with the types of innovations used, as well as with the factors guaranteeing success or failure, taking into account the quality of new food and the legal aspect of admitting it to marketing.
-The student participates in the development of technology for obtaining a new product, taking into account the quality of the product, its composition and packaging, health safety and durability, as well as the economic aspect - profitability of production.
-Additionally: acquiring food design skills in relation to flavor compositions, list of ingredients and nutritional value.
-Acquiring knowledge in the field of developing technologies for obtaining new products and dishes, taking into account the product quality, its composition and packaging, health safety and durability.
+The name of the field study Management and Production Engineering Course title Design of food products Language English Type of the course obligatory Level of study Second-cycle studies Form of study S - full time Year of study Ι Semester of study 1 Number of ECTS credits (contact/non- 5 (1.96/3.04) contact) Academic title/degree, name and surname of the person responsible for the course Professor Marian K. Panasiewicz Didactic unit offering a course Department of Food Engineering and Machines Objective of the course The aim of the subject "Designing food products" is familiarize students with the stages of food product design fro the creation of an idea to serial production and with the types innovations used, as well as with the factors guaranteei success or failure, taking into account the quality of new fo and the legal aspect of admitting it to marketing.
+The stude participates in the development of technology for obtaining new product, taking into account the quality of the product, composition and packaging, health safety and durability, as w as the economic aspect - profitability of production Additionally: acquiring food design skills in relation to flav compositions, list of ingredients and nutritional value.
+Acquiring new products and dishes, taking into account the product quality.
 Learning outcomes Knowledge: K1.
 Knows the legal and organizational basis of business entities, institutions, associations and organizations related to food production.
 Classifies the factors determining the burdensomeness of various forms of work in individual and global terms.
 K2.
 Diversifies basic concepts and knowledge regarding the principles and procedures for developing recipes for innovative products, dishes, dishes and drinks.
 Skills: S1.
 Characterizes and classifies factors determining the success of introducing and accepting new products and dishes.
-Identifies food safety problems at all stages of food production.
-S2.
+Identifies food safety problems at all stages of food production.S2.
 Recognizes biological, physical and chemical hazards of food.
 Social competence: SC1.
-It shapes self-discipline and self-esteem, as well as a sense of responsibility for the health and safety of oneself and Deference other people.
-References Obligatory: 1.
-Chukwuebuka Egbuna.
+It shapes self-discipline and self-esteem, as well as a sense of responsibility for the health and safety of oneself and Deferences other people.
+References Obligatory: Chukwuebuka Egbuna.
 Functional Foods and Nutraceuticals.
 Publishing house.
 Springer Nature Switzerland AG, 2021.
-2. Trojanowski T. Marketing mix of food industry enterprises. (eBook).
+Trojanowski T. Marketing mix of food industry enterprises. (eBook).
 Publishing house.
 Uniwersytet Jana Kochanowskiego.
 2020.
-3. Campbell-Platt Geoffrey.
+Campbell-Platt Geoffrey.
 Food Science and Technology.
 Publishing house.
-John Wiley And Sons Ltd., Wiley John&Sons Inc.2020.
-Pre-requisites Basic knowledge of economics, mathematics, chemistry.
-1 = ==== ; reage of economics, maniematics, enominary.
+John Wiley And Sons Ltd., Wiley John&amp;Sons Inc.2020.